zer0cache/matic-docs/docs/maintain/validator/core-components/derivatives.md

 When a validator gets rewarded with more MATIC tokens, the new tokens are added to the pool.

 Let's say with the current pool of 100 MATIC tokens,  10 MATIC rewards are added to the pool.
-Since the total supply of VATIC tokens did not change due to rthe ewards, the exchange rate becomes 1 MATIC per 0.9 VATIC.
+Since the total supply of VATIC tokens did not change due to the rewards, the exchange rate becomes 1 MATIC per 0.9 VATIC.
 Now, Delegator D gets more MATIC for the same amount if shares.
 Similar to slashing, if 10 MATIC gets slashed from the pool, the new exchange rate becomes 1 MATIC per 1.1 VATIC.

 ## The flow in the contract